nodejs/citgm/README.md

 empty directory.
 The tool will generate the Dockerfile and artifacts it needs, build the image, then delete the temporary files.

-Also, there's one known issue with regards to using custom scripts in the docker image.
-Namely, they may not work.
-I'll be debugging that issue shortly.
+Also, there's an issue with using the docker image with tests in the lookup JSON file that use custom scripts (i.e. lodash).
+Specifically, using the lookup table will not currently work.
+If you want to dockerify a test using a custom script, pass it in explicitly and do not rely on the lookup table to identify the custom script for you.

 ### Additional Notes:

 * You may experience some wonkiness on Windows as I have not fully tested the tool on that platform.

-* On posix systems, you can specify the uid and gid the tool will use to run npm, node and the test scripts using the `-u` and `-g` arguments.

 * The tool uses the npm and node in the PATH.
 To change which node and npm the tool uses, change the PATH before launching citgm